johnpapa/gulp-patterns/README.md

 ### Serving Development Code

 - `gulp serve-dev`

     Serves the development code and launches it in a browser.
 The goal of building for development is to do it as fast as possible, to keep development moving efficiently.
 This task serves all code from the source folders and compiles less to css in a temp folder.

 - `gulp serve-dev --nosync`

     Serves the development code without launching the browser.

 - `gulp serve-dev --debug`

     Launch debugger with node-inspector.

 - `gulp serve-dev --debug-brk`

     Launch debugger and break on 1st line with node-inspector.

+- `gulp serve-dev --stubs`

+    Serves the development code with the stubs to avoid hitting a real backend

 ### Building Production Code

 - `gulp html`

     Optimize all javascript and styles, move to a build folder, and inject them into the new index.html

 - `gulp build`